THE Bushmaster COURSE (5 days)

 Wild Plants* Learn to identify various plants and trees for building, food, medicine, rope, friction fire, tinder, and more.

 Navigation* Learn basic map and compass as well as primitive methods using trees, sun, stars, and the moon

 What to Bring:

 On this course we drive into our bush survival camp for the first 3 days, therefore you have no restrictions on the type of gear you bring.
 If you own a 4x4 vehicle then you have the option to bring it along and get some dirt time, if not then we will give you a ride!
-Day 4 and 5 we drive a short distance to our next location, park the cars, and then hike out with minimal gear.
+Day 4 and 5 we hike you to your "camp location" with just a knife, water bottle, and friction fire kit.

 - Fixed blade knife and folding saw.
 Machete's, axes, hatchets etc..all welcome!

 - Water bottle (Kleen Canteen is a good option as it is stainless steel and unlined so good for boiling in)